RnbWd/rnbwd/README.md

-> how to make a rainbow in CSS
+> how to make a rainbow in SCSS

 ````
 @include keyframes(rainbow) {